ipfabric/docs/docs/IP_Fabric_Settings/system/ipf_cert.md

 ### Add Custom SSL Certificate

-In case you require a custom SSL certificate (prepared completely outside IP Fabric) and cannot use **Settings --> System --> IPF Certificates**, follow this guide to replace the self-signed certificate manually.
+If you require a custom SSL certificate (prepared completely outside IP Fabric) and cannot use **Settings --> System --> IPF Certificates**, follow this guide to replace the self-signed certificate manually.